aaronlimck/WAD2/README.md

 ### Installation

-1. Clone the repo (For local files skip this step go Visual Studio Code and open folder WAD2-Master)
+1. Clone the repo (Skip if you have the local files)
    ```sh
    git clone https://github.com/aaronlimck/WAD2.git
    ```
-2. Run the command below in the extracted project folder to install all required dependencies.
+2. Run the command below in the extracted project folder to install all required dependencies (Ensure that your terminal is in the same root folder as the project files).
    ```sh
    npm install
    ```